Placeholder-Software/Dissonance/docs/Tutorials/Team Chat Rooms.md

 ## Step 3: Join the Team Chat Room

 We will create a new chat room for every team, named after the team name, and dynamically place the player into this room.
-Create a new script and place it on the same entity as the triggers:
+Create a new script and place it on the same object as the triggers:

 ```c#
 public void JoinTeamChatRoom(string teamName)